Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-We humans spend roughly one-third of our lives in bed so it stands to reason you would want to purchase the most comfortable that you can afford.
+We spend roughly one-third of our lives in bed, so it stands to reason you would want to purchase the most comfortable one that you can afford.
 It is an investment that will serve you for a good 10-15 years.

-A mattress is designed to provide the ultimate in comfort as you slumber.
+A mattress is designed to provide the ultimate comfort as you slumber.
 Too soft, and it will provide little in the way of support and may even result in lower back pain and stiffness.
-Too firm, and it can put undue pressure on hip and shoulder joints causing tenderness and restless sleep.
-The perfect mattress will conform to your body’s contours whether you’re a back, side or stomach sleeper.
+Too firm can put undue pressure on hip and shoulder joints, causing tenderness and restless sleep.
+The perfect mattress will conform to your body’s contours whether you’re a back, side, or stomach sleeper.

-There are many types of mattresses out there like innerspring, latex foam, memory foam, air chamber and water-foam combinations.
-If possible try them all before you buy.
-If you are still having a difficult time finding a comfortable mattress, purchase a temporary inflatable mattress until you find the bed of your dreams.
+There are many types of mattresses out there, including innerspring, latex foam, memory foam, air chamber, and water-foam combinations.
+If possible, try them all before you purchase any.
+If you are still having difficulty finding a comfortable mattress, purchase a temporary inflatable mattress until you find the bed of your dreams.

-Sofas come in a wide range of fabrics, styles and prices.
-Second only to your bed it will be the important piece of furniture you purchase.
-Look for a sturdy hardwood, kiln-dried frame and eight-way, hand-tied springs.
+Sofas come in a wide range of fabrics, styles, and prices.
+Second, only to your bed, it will be the most important piece of furniture you purchase.
+Look for a sturdy hardwood, kiln-dried frame, and eight-way, hand-tied springs.
 Ask about the frame construction.
-Well-built frames include wooden dowel and corner block joinery-- not metal brackets, screws and staples.
+Well-built frames include wooden dowel and corner block joinery—not metal brackets, screws, and staples.

 Durable, stain-resistant fabrics and loose back and seat cushions will make maintenance a breeze.
 Choose cushions made with a high-resilient foam core surrounded by down and wrapped in polyester batting.
 Regularly vacuum and flip the cushions to extend their life.

-Take the space measurements with you to make sure the sofa will fit in the room.
+Take your space measurements with you to make sure the sofa will fit in the room.
 If you're single and have a compact apartment, a small sofa might be the right size for you.
-For a couple who likes to entertain or a large family you should consider a sectional that will accommodate everyone.
+If you're a couple who likes to entertain or a large family, you should consider a sectional that will accommodate everyone.
 Durable upholstery in a neutral color is best for children and pets.

 3. Dining Table and Chairs

-Surely, you want a place to eat other than the coffee table, don’t you?
-Even if you rarely use it for its intended purpose a dining table and chairs can serve multiple functions.
-A dining table can be used as a computer desk, craft space or a place to host poker night.
+Surely you want a place to eat other than the coffee table, don’t you?
+Even if you rarely use it for its intended purpose, a dining table and chairs can serve multiple functions.
+A dining table can be used as a computer desk, craft space, or a place to host a poker night.
 Most importantly, you will have a “grown-up” place to dine when entertaining family and friends.

-Choose from a round, square, rectangular or oval shape depending of the dimensions of your room.
+Choose from a round, square, rectangular, or oval shape, depending on the dimensions of your room.
 Round and square tables are great for intimate dinners, while oval and rectangular tables can accommodate more guests.
-When you shop for dining tables look for solid hardwood construction and a style that coordinates with other furnishings.
+When you shop for dining tables, look for solid hardwood construction and a style that coordinates with other furnishings.
 You may prefer a mahogany table to coordinate with dark wood flooring.
 Perhaps a rustic harvest table is a better look for your contemporary country dining and kitchen area.